amandakoster/Moz-interview/README.md

 ### Detailed Project Information:
 #### 1. How to run this project:
 Dependencies: You will find the dependencies listed in the package.json file.
-Use yarn to install these packages and type 'yarn install' in terminal and the packages will install.
+Use yarn to install these packages, type 'yarn install' in terminal and the packages will install.

 Run the app: type 'yarn watch' in terminal and that will launch 'webpack-dev-server --inline --hot' serve the app at http://localhost:8080/.